 The Rundown

-Best Overall: Canidae Pure Limited Ingredient Dog Food
+Best Overall for Tear Stains: Canidae Pure Limited Ingredient Dry Dog Food

-Best Budget Option: Purina Pro Plan Sensitive Skin & Stomach
+Best Value for Money: Purina Pro Plan Sensitive Skin & Stomach

 “Purina Pro Plan Sensitive Skin & Stomach has good quality ingredients for its price.
 It is specially made for sensitive skin and stomach and is ideal for multi-dog families so you can avoid tear stains in more than just one pup.”